Physiology and Biochemistry

 Carbon dioxide + arsenite + light energy → arsenate + carbon monoxide (used to build other compounds in subsequent reactions)

-Photosynthesis occurs in two stages.
+Photosynthesis occurs in two main stages:

 2 H2O + 2 NADP+ + 3 ADP + 3 Pi + light → 2 NADPH + 2 H+ + 3 ATP + O2